-It can be challenging to sell a house in Atlanta with water damage, but it’s not impossible.
-Whether it’s caused by flooding or pipe problems, water damage can lower the value of a home and make it more difficult to sell.
+Selling a house in Atlanta with water damage can be challenging, but it’s not impossible.
+Whether it’s caused by flooding or pipe issues, water damage can lower a home’s value and make it more difficult to sell.
 However, homeowners can turn problems into opportunities to make money if they know what to do and seek help from a professional.
 This guide will walk you through the essential steps, including assessing the extent of the damage and making the necessary repairs, as well as collaborating with specialized real estate agents.
 Find out how to sell your flood-damaged home quickly and for the most money in Atlanta’s tough real estate market.

 Key Highlights